Customers often look through a company’s online self-service tool first when they seek solutions to their issues or questions.

 With every new improvement made in your products, ensure you update the articles in your self-service tool as well.
 The content should always be current.
 This will ensure the information stays relevant to the end users.

-Follow the guidelines in this blog to create knowledge base content for self-service purposes.
+Follow the guidelines in this blog to create a knowledge base that is relevant and informative for self-service purposes.
 With your knowledge base, provide your audience with relevant and helpful information and improve their satisfaction with your company.